 Helmet – Betty

 Their influence on nu-metal is massive yet never really talked about, which could be down to the fact that Helmet didn’t just create in massive concrete block riffs, they also dealt in arty, avant-garde passages of noise.
-We aren’t committing to saying that Betty is the best Helmet album (it’s a straight knife-fight with fellow classic records Meantime and Aftertaste for that title), but it’s where the angular experimentation of Page Hamilton’s crew loomed the largest.
+We aren’t committing to saying that Betty is the best Helmet album (it’s a straight knife-fight with equally classic records Meantime and Aftertaste for that title), but it’s where the angular experimentation of Page Hamilton’s crew loomed the largest.
 Hence its inclusion here.

 Queens Of The Stone Age – Rated R